 The following conditions apply to DMAP permits:

-- Each permit authorizes the taking of one antlerless deer.
+- Each permit authorizes the take of one antlerless deer.

 - Permits may be used during any portion of the firearms deer season with methods allowed during that portion.